 These families on mission will put knowledge and resources into action, intentionally discerning ways to be involved in God’s renewing work.
 The work and rhythms of each MC may look different — a fact we celebrate.

 We will continue to invest in the next generation, creating spaces for them to hear about God’s love, explore how faith intersects life, and build relationships with their peers.

 We will be taking steps to deepen our relationship with Communidad Cristiana de Grand Rapids, the Nepali Speaking Community through the sharing of resources as well as worshipping together.
-Our first step will be to have all three churches worship together on October 15.

 Every person, family, organization and church have certain rhythms that give form and purpose to their life.
 Soccer is every Tuesday at 7.
 A weekly staff meeting is every Monday at 10.
 Worship is Sunday at 9:30.
 The right rhythms are important for shaping us into the people we are called to be.

 We will commit to participating in our weekly gathering, contributing our gifts, stories and presence.

 - People of every race, age, gender, and sexual identity are invited to contribute to and shape our offering.

 - We draw from the broad range of Christian practices in order to engage our body, mind and soul and connect us with God and our neighbor.

 We will commit to regularly practicing soul-training-exercises (often called spiritual disciplines) so that we might be shaped into Christ’s likeness.